noop-inc/noop-sample-app-covid-19-mobility/README.md

 **1) Install Noop Desktop**

-If Noop Desktop has yet to be be installed on your local machine, [click here](https://noop.app/download).
+If Noop Desktop has yet to be installed on your local machine, [click here](https://noop.app/download).

 **2) Git Clone the Sample Application**